NuruddinJewel/Assignment-4/README.md

 # Questions and Answers

 **1) What is the difference between getElementById, getElementsByClassName, and query Selector/query selector All?** <br>
-Ans : getElementById() searches one elemnet based on its id and returns single element.
+Ans : getElementById() searches one element based on its id and returns single element.
 In contrast getElementsByClassName() searches a group of elements based on their class and returns a list of elements known as HTML collection.
 It’s a live collection of elements. <br>
 querySelector() searches first matching element and stops.
 On the other hand querySelectorAll() searches all matching elements and returns a static list of all elments called NodeList. querySelector() and querySelectorAll() are the most flexible because they accept any CSS selector like (.class, #id, or div).